 Easy access.
 Withdrawals cannot exceed a certain limit without incurring a per-transaction fee, but banks often allow you to transfer to a linked chequing account in the same bank for free.

 Boost your business’s credit.
-A business account becomes a part of your overall financial portfolio, demonstrating that you’re able to successfully manage your savings and providing the support for future business loans.
+A business account becomes a part of your overall financial portfolio, demonstrating that you can manage your savings and back future business loans.

 CDIC-insured.
-Savings is safer, thanks to the CDIC.
 The government insures deposits for up to $100,000 at every eligible bank you have an account with, so you can rest assured your money is safe.
 If you have accounts at multiple CDIC-covered banks, you will be eligible for multiple increments of $100,000 in coverage.

 Account fees.
 Many high-interest accounts waive fees for high balances, but ask about monthly maintenance, deposit or penalty fees for exceeding transaction limits or dipping below minimum balances.